loom-technology/chef-style-guide/README.md

 C calls them libraries, Python calls them packages, and Ruby calls them gems.
 With Chef, a similar notion is to author library-based cookbooks.
 Library-based cookbooks contain core, reusable functionality to configure something in a specific way.
 Then you can write a "wrapper cookbook" to consume the library-based cookbook.
 This allows for separation of logical concerns, and isolated testing—this results in safer code with fewer defects!

-A good example of a library-based cookbook is the mysql cookbook, authored largely by Sean Omeara (Github username "someara").
+A good example of a library-based cookbook is the mysql cookbook, authored largely by Sean Omeara (GitHub username "someara").
 He and I strongly advocate for this pattern.

 - https://supermarket.chef.io/cookbooks/mysql
 - https://github.com/someara